 - ¼ cup bulgur

-- 1 pound (450 grams) of mushrooms, cleaned and cut into quarters
+- 1 pound mushrooms - button, baby bella, or a mix of mushrooms, cut into quarters

-- 2 cups of kale roughly chopped or shredded
+- 2 cups kale - roughly chopped or shredded

-- 2 tablespoons of sherry (white wine or vegetable broth)
+- 2 tablespoons sherry - white wine or vegetable broth

 - ½ teaspoon salt